WPI-LNL/lnldb/README.md

 python manage.py createsuperuser
 ```

-##### (Optional) Run the tests
+##### Run the tests

 This app includes a number of self-checks to sanity test new code.
-All new patches are highly recommended to have
+All new patches are expected to have
 tests included, and will be checked automatically when pushed to Github.
 Also try using the '-n' flag to speed it up.

 ```